Hi. This is the CEO. Send Me a Million Dollars.

 When setting up DMARC you will want to start with a “none” policy and analyze the reports you get back before moving to a stricter policy such as quarantine.

 Using DMARC to Block Fake Internal Emails and the Problem with G Suite and DMARC reject Policies

-A DMARC quarantine policy is the equivalent of recommending to the receiving mail server that they send the email to the recipient’s spam while a reject policy is the equivalent of recommending they bounce the email.
+A DMARC quarantine policy is the equivalent of recommending to the receiving mail server that they send the email to the recipient’s spam while a reject policy is an equivalent of recommending they bounce the email.

-However, a great trick with G Suite is that using two Compliance Rules, you can setup a DMARC policy of quarantine for your own domain publicly but apply a stricter reject like policy for inbound emails to your own domain that purports to be from your domain.
+However, a great trick with G Suite is that using two Compliance Rules, you can set up a DMARC policy of quarantine for your own domain publicly but apply a stricter reject-like policy for inbound emails to your own domain that purports to be from your domain.
 The emails will go to an Admin Quarantine (no relation to a DMARC quarantine policy) where admins can review the trapped email to gauge the volume and type of fake internal emails targeting their organization as well as release any legitimate emails.
 This technique also has the benefit that the end-user will never be able to inadvertently find the email in spam and believe it is a real email.